 Pakistan is currently undergoing a similar change as old notes (those bigger currency notes) are being phased out and no currency notes from old times are going to be accepted anywhere in Pakistan, starting December 1st, 2016.
-Today is the last day to get them exchanged.

 That said you may be wondering why change them in the first place?

 State Bank of Pakistan (SBP) issued the new designs in order to improve security, durability and aesthetic quality of the bank notes.
 Old design banknotes will not be accepted by any bank after November 30th, 2016.